pszponder/image-carousel/README.md

 ### Useful resources

 - [Wes Bos - Modules](https://wesbos.com/javascript/14-es-modules-and-structuring-larger-apps/78-modules) - Wes Bos has amazing tutorials and notes.
 I learned everything I needed about modules from this article.
+- [Lorem Picsum](https://picsum.photos/images) - I used this website to generate the photos used in the app.
+This is a very handy app to generate random images.

 ## Author